 Performance 5-ESS1-1 Expectation Support an argument that the apparent brightness of the sun and stars is due to their relative distances from Earth.
-Dimensions Engaging in Argument ESS1.A: The Universe and Its Stars Scale, Proportion, and from Evidence The sun is a star that appears larger Quantity Support an argument and brighter than other stars because Natural objects exist from with evidence, data, or it is closer.
-Stars range greatly in their the very small to the a model. distance from Earth. immensely big.
-Clarifications Content Limits • and Content Assessment is limit ted to relative distances, not sizes, of stars 5.
-Limits Assessment does not include other factors that affect appa arent brightness (such as stellar masses, age, stage , etc.).
-Assessment does r ot include absolute brightness.
-Students do not ne ed to know: Specific state ars and their names.
-Luminosity y and how that is affected by the size/age of a star.
+Dimensions Engaging in Argument from Evidence • Support an argument with evidence, data, or a model. • The sun is a star that appears larger and brighter than other stars because it is closer.
+Stars range greatly in their distance from Earth.
+Scale, Proportion, and Quantity Natural objects exist from the very small to the immensely big.
+Clarifications and Content Limits Content Limits Assessment is limited to relative distances, not sizes, of stars.
+Assessment does not include other factors that affect apparent brightness (such as stellar masses, age, stage, etc.).
+Assessment does not include absolute brightness.
+Students do not need to know: Specific stars and their names.
+Luminosity and how that is affected by the size/age of a star.
 Flux or how to calculate it.
-Science Space, planet, sun's size, se olar system, moon, burn, star brightness, c constellation, galaxy, visible, Vocabulary astronomical.
-Students Are Expected to Know Science Lunar phase, eclipse, celes tial, mass, comet, light year, astronomical unit, emit, interstellar, fission, Vocabulary fusion, radiation, spectrum, star size, star composition, star formation, star types, luminosity, flux.
-Students Are Not Expected to Know Cantaut Come average above a Phenomena Context/ Some example phenomena a TOR 5-ESSI-1: Phenomena Most stars cannot be seen during the daytime but can be see en at night. • The sun is never seen at the same time as other stars in the sky.
-SKY.
-Alpha Centauri A is s larger than the sun but does not look as i oright in the sky.
-Street lights that a re farther away from you look dimmer.
-This Dorfs conisted Evidence Statements support the following Task Domands ormance Expectation and ass Task Domands Tollowing Task Demands.
-1 Organiz Idsk Definitions highlight trands pattorns or I. Organize ions in how the brightness o f stars is based on their relative distance f rom Earth correlati ons in now the prightness o 2.
-Generat e/construct graphs, tables, o or assemblages of illustrations and/or labe ls of data that document patterns, trends, or correlations in how the brightness of stars is based on their relative distance from Earth.
-This may include sorting out distractors.
-3. Describe, identify, and/or select information needed to support an explanation.
-4. Use relationships identified in the data to predict the distance of a star depending on its brightness, or vice versa.
+Science Vocabulary Students Are Expected to Know Space, planet, sun's size, solar system, moon, burn, star brightness, constellation, galaxy, visible, astronomical.
+Science Vocabulary Students Are Not Expected to Know Lunar phase, eclipse, celestial, mass, comet, light year, astronomical unit, emit, interstellar, fission, fusion, radiation, spectrum, star size, star composition, star formation, star types, luminosity, flux.
+Phenomena Context/ Phenomena Some example phenomena for 5-ESS1-1: Most stars cannot be seen during the daytime but can be seen at night.
+The sun is never seen at the same time as other stars in the sky.
+Alpha Centauri A is larger than the sun but does not look as bright in the sky.
+Street lights that are farther away from you look dimmer.
+This Perfo ormance Expectation and ass sociated Evidence Statements support the following Task Demands.
+Task Demands ations and/or labels), or summarize data to f stars is based on their relative distance for • • patterns or assemblages of illustrations and/or labe ow the brightness of stars is based on the cors.
+3. Describe e, identify, and/or select info ormation needed to support an explanation n.
+4. Use rela versa. tionships identified in the da ata to predict the distance of a star depend ding on its brightness, or vice